micro-ROS/micro-ROS.github.io/_docs/overview/rtos/index.md

 ## Bare metal support

-Based on the release of micro-ROS as a standalone library + header files and on the support provided to the Arduino IDE, micro-ROS is available as a bare-metal application, too.
+Based on the release of micro-ROS as a standalone library + header files, and on the support provided to the Arduino IDE, micro-ROS is available as a bare-metal application, too.
 Fin more details in the dedicated [repo](https://github.com/micro-ROS/micro_ros_arduino).

-Arduino is an open-source electronics platform based on easy-to-use hardware and software.
-Arduino boards are able to read inputs and turn it into an output, by sending instructions to the microcontroller on the board.
-To do so you use the Arduino programming language (based on Wiring), and the Arduino Software (IDE), based on Processing.
+The open-source Arduino Software (IDE) is a library making it easy to program any Arduino board.

 <div class="rtoscontainer">
   <div class="rtositem_description">